 If someone touches the fence, will they be locked on to it?

-No. the pulse is every second or so and lasts only a fraction of a second so the snap an animal feels causes a momentary jerk and the current is off.
+No. The pulse is every second or so and lasts only a fraction of a second so the snap an animal feels causes a momentary jerk and then the current is off.
 Anybody touching it is not going to get a reflex which holds them to the wire - that only happens in cartoons!

 If my energiser breaks, can it be repaired?

 Yes.
 Very rarely energisers go wrong.
-We'd only had two in the past two years with one being a lightening strike and the other became submerged.
+We'd only had two in the past two years with one being a lightning strike while the other became submerged.
 Both were sent off and had new circuitry installed and are back in operation.
 New circuitry is not something we carry as standard as the brands we stock are some of the best and most reliable on the electric fencing market.

 What about solar panels, why don't you sell them?

 Solar panels are available for electric fencing but there are two types.
-There are the ones which are advertised as being for '3 season use' which are effectively reliable in summer, competant in spring & autumn and unreliable in winter.
+There are the ones which are advertised as being for '3 season use' which are effectively reliable in summer, competent in spring & autumn and unreliable in winter.
 These range in price from around £40 to £100 and will not give peace of mind that your fence has an adequate charge.
 The other type are very good and are built to a high specification but they will start off at around £200 and go up to £400.
 They are very good and reliable but most people have an old car battery they can charge up and install overnight while the leisure battery is taken in for a recharge.